5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Lilu and Whatevergreen kexts (mandatory)

 ### A note about Big Endian and Little Endian

-When working with different sources for framebuffer data, you have to mind the byte order (or "Endianness") of Framebuffers and Device-IDs.
+When working with different sources of framebuffer data, you have to mind the byte order (or "Endianness") of Framebuffers and Device-IDs.

 An example: For 10th Gen Intel Core Desktop CPUs, the OpenCore Install Guide recommends Framebuffer `07009B3E`.
 But if you compare this value with Whatevergreen's [Intel HD Graphics FAQs](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-hd-graphics-faqs), you will notice that the recommended Framebuffer is `0x3E9B0007`.
 What happened here?